Programmer-Arvind/Cognizance_2nd_Year_PT/README.md

 I have completed the following domains

-Competitive Programming (Screenshot uploaded)
+- Competitive Programming
-AI (Completed first 2 questions)
+- Cyber Security and
+- AI